gbif/regionalnodes/sessions/tuesday-theme-2.md

 Key updates will be available from this page in the form of short pre-recorded presentations that can be reused as training materials or outreach materials.

 ## Panel discussion: Exploring future directions for GBIF
-*presentation by Dave Martin and Javier Molina*
+*Presentation by Dave Martin and Javier Molina*
 {% include vimeo.html id="569102996" %}
 GNM 2021 (Virtual) Theme 2 Live panel with all presenters.
 Panel moderator: Mélianie Raymond, GBIF Secretariat, Participation and Engagement